Withhold Of Adjudication

 WITHHOLDS CAN EFFECT FUTURE CHARGE ENHANCEMENTS

 On the flip side, Florida Statutes sometimes force the courts to 'ignore' a withhold when determining whether or not to enhance a sentence.
 The Court in Raulerson v.
 State, 699 So.2d 339 (Fla.
 5th DCA 1997) dealt with a felony driving while license suspended (DWLS), enhanced due to prior misdemeanor driving while license suspended charges in which the defendant received a withhold of adjudication.
 The court held that under section 322.34(1), Florida Statutes, a prior withhold of adjudication for an offense of DWLS is sufficient to constitute a prior 'conviction' for the purpose of enhancement.
-Yes, this is the complete opposite of the enhancement rules under the theft statute, but that's why you need criminal defense attorney John Guidry to help you thru this legal maze.
+Yes, we just got done telling you in the paragraph above that a withhold doesn't count as a "prior conviction" for purposes of upgrading theft charges.
+Yes, this is the complete opposite of the enhancement rules under the theft statute.
+Don't ask me why, I'm just giving you the law as it is written, I cannot explain the logic behind the law because there is none.

 CONSEQUENCES OF BEING A CONVICTED FELON